Tlf/tlf/doc/Manual.md

 * DELETE - delete the current position, shift left the rest of line
 * ENTER - send "R" or "AGN" to station

-If you have any question, just send an e-mail to me or the Tlf develop list.
+If you have any question, just send an e-mail to me or the TLF develop list.

 73,